Taking the Shot—How to Optimize Your Airbnb Photography

 If you want to try something a little more advanced, Adobe does offer a trial of Photoshop.
 There are many tutorials on photo editing in Photoshop available online, and it can be helpful to follow along with one of these.

-If you’re looking for something easier, Color Tone is a free app that has prebuilt filters for editing and is much faster than adjusting photos manually.
+If you’re looking for something easier, Colour Tone is a free app that has prebuilt filters for editing and is much faster than adjusting photos manually.

 Overall what you’re looking to do with editing is to not change the photo so much that it is no longer true to the beauty of your short-term rental, but rather enhance it.
 Airbnb pictures are a selling tool and are intended to show off your property in the best way possible.
 Edits should be minimal and showcase the best parts of your Airbnb.